org-arl/UnderwaterAcoustics.jl/docs/src/pm_rays.md

 CurrentModule = UnderwaterAcoustics
 ```

+!!! note

+    The RaySolver model is experimental and being actively developed, and should be considered as a **beta release** at present.
+Feedback and bug reports are welcome.

 The RaySolver is a differentiable 2½D Gaussian beam tracer.
 It is similar to [Bellhop](@ref), but fully written in Julia to be compatible with [`ForwardDiff`](https://github.com/JuliaDiff/ForwardDiff.jl), [`Measurements`](https://github.com/JuliaPhysics/Measurements.jl), [`Turing`](https://github.com/TuringLang/Turing.jl), etc.

 Additional options available with [`RaySolver`](@ref):